shapovalov-sasha/Task-Manager/README.md

     > Run this command once - when you're installing  the project.

-4. When installation is completed, you can start the server in development mode:
+4. When installation is complete, you can start the server in development mode:

     `npm start`